SMerrony/aghast/README.md

 * An MQTT-Connected dashboard - Node-Red works well and example flows are included

 ## Integrations
 Integrations provide support for interacting with real-world or virtual resources, eg. Wifi lights, web scrapers, HVAC systems.
-Most interaction is via MQTT.
+All interaction is via MQTT.

 Currently available Integrations...
 | Integration | Description                  | Documentation |